The Only Tools You'll Need for Your High-Mulch, Low-Maintenance Garden

 The root slayer was a gift to me from a lady who wanted the taller version to accommodate her height.
 She handed the one with the shorter handle to me.

-I actually prefer this to the trowel for planting transplants because I can stand while making holes.
+I actually prefer this to the trowel for planting transplants because it allows me to stand while making holes.

 Lazy Susan or Wheelbarrow

 You can carry your hale bales around to your garden, but you might want some help with a wheelbarrow.
-I have a nice sturdy wheel barrow with a steel tray, similar to the one below.
+Our family uses our wheelbarrow all the time to carry mulch to and from the garden, as well as other supplies.

 Watering

-The heavy mulch may prevent evaporation from your soil.
-However, if you have a dry spell, you may need some more help for a large garden.
+Heavy mulch prevents water evaporation from your soil.
+However, if you have a dry spell and a large garden, you may find that you want some more help.

 Be sure to get one that stretches from your water spout to the end of your garden.

 There you have it!
-All the tools you'll need to work in your garden using the high mulch system.
+All the tools you'll need or want to work in your garden using the high-mulch system.

 Your subscription could not be saved.
 Please try again.